paulwexler/opinions/on_readability/README.md

 1. Always double indent continuation lines so they do not obscure the shape of the block.
-2. When there are several arguments to a function call, or when they do not fit on a (79 character) line, put each argument on its own (doubly-indented) line.
+2. When there are several arguments to a function call, put each argument on its own (doubly-indented) line.
    It is far easier to scan the vertical space a function uses than to count its commas.